cedar-policy/rfcs/text/0028-generalized-entity-data-source.md

 ### Alternative C

-We could eliminate the `EntityDataSource` interface in the main proposal, and have only the `WholeEntityDataSource` interface, which we would rename `EntityDataSource`.
+We could eliminate the `EntityDataSource` interface in the RFC, and have only the `WholeEntityDataSource` interface, which we would rename `EntityDataSource`.

 This means that users would be stuck implementing the `WholeEntityDataSource` interface, which might have significant inefficiencies for some applications.